 - Runner-up: Talbot Road Dental Practice from Greener Primary Care Wales for creating a green space that has benefited both staff well-being and team morale and the environment by providing a habitat for wildlife such as birds and squirrels.

 Innovation for Engagement Award

-To recognise ways in which Green Impact teams have engaged more people in sustainability activity, supporting more staff and students to learn about and lead on sustainability.
-This award spotlights creative innovation in engaging staff and students: The more people we can actively engage, the bigger the positive impact we can make.
+To recognise ways in which Green Impact teams have engaged more people in sustainability activities, supporting more staff and students to learn about and lead on sustainability.
+This award spotlights creative innovation in engaging staff and students: the more people we can actively engage, the bigger the positive impact we can make.